This page offers information on many frequently asked questions that come into the AODA inbox. We hope you find some of these answers helpful!

 How is the AODA organized on a national level?

 The governing body of AODA is the Grand Grove, which consists of four Archdruids – the Archdruids of the East, South, West, and North.
-The Archdruid of the North or Grand Archdruid is the presiding officer of the Grand Grove, who has ultimate responsibility for all.
+The Archdruid of the North or Grand Archdruid is the presiding officer of the Grand Grove, who has ultimate responsibility for AODA.
 Archdruid duties vary and are assigned by the Grand Archdruid. but include mentoring and curriculum work, serving as preceptor of the GCC, handling membership and curriculum, managing the AODA’s finances, and more.
 Archdruids hold office for a life term, unless they retire or leave AODA, and vacancies are filled from the ranks of Third Degree members by unanimous vote of the other members of the Grand Grove.
-The Grand Grove also consists of three or more appointed officers, who serve various roles including assisting with Trilithon, running our mentoring program, helping with the AODA office work and new membership applications, and running our AODA forums.
+The Grand Grove also consists of three or more appointed officers, who serve various roles including running Trilithon, running our mentoring program, helping with the AODA office work and new membership applications, member outreach, and running our AODA forums.

 That doesn’t sound very democratic.